 Where did the 10% number come from?

 The widely-reported 10% stake stems from a misunderstanding of Visa’s SEC filing, in which Visa reported ownership of shares.
-In the filing, Visa indicated that 3.52 million (of its total 4.19 million) shares of Class B stock could be converted into Class A stock, which Visa states would equal 9.99% of the Class A Square stock currently available.
+In the filing, Visa indicated that 3.52 million (of its total 4.19 million) shares of Class B stock could be converted into Class A stock.
+Furthermore, Visa states that would equal 9.99% of the Class A Square stock currently available.

 That calculation assumes that no other Class B convertible shareholders convert their stock to Class A. If they did, Visa’s stake would be smaller, as the number of Class A shares would go up.
 Visa clarified that its fully diluted stake (essentially, its stake if all other options for conversion were exercised) in Square amounts to approximately 1%.